 Instead of telling you to “stick to your values,” I’m going to tell you how to recruit people who will suck less as members of your chapter.
-Kay?
+Neat!

 First some background: